gretllll/bimm143/README.md

 # bimm143
-classwork for bimm143 f24 at UCSD
+classwork for bimm143 f24 at UC San Diego